waitingForY/myboard/README.md

 # board

+## Display
+> You can login http://testland.orientsoft.cn:30000 to look at the webset;
+> You must input the true channel such as(pushcolumn_test,pusharea_test,pushpie_test,pushline_NewYork,pushline_London....)

 ## Dependencies

 > If you're developing under Windows, see docs to setup，and the following steps are for linux.